-The thought leaders agree that in the future some positions will be relied on more than they are today to complement care traditionally provided by physicians.
-The thought leaders also discussed the importance of capitalizing on the critical role that nurses play in hospitals and health systems and HR's role in ensuring that employees work to their maximum capabilities.
+Thought leaders agree that in the future some positions will be relied on more than they are today to complement care traditionally provided by physicians.
+Thought leaders also discussed the importance of capitalizing on the critical role that nurses play in hospitals and health systems, and HR's role in ensuring that employees work to their maximum capabilities.